 Facelift and neck lift

 Many people are familiar with a facelift and neck lift as being able to target signs of facial ageing.
-Few people are aware that facelift and neck lift surgery are both effective types of excess skin removal procedures which can be used to get rid of loose skin and improve the hollowed-out or gaunt appearance that many people may develop after massive weight loss.
+Few people know that facelift and neck lift surgery are both effective types of excess skin removal procedures that can be used to get rid of loose skin and improve the hollowed-out or gaunt appearance that many people may develop after massive weight loss.

 Tummy tuck vs panniculectomy

 Many patients with loose skin affecting the abdomen often ask us what is the most appropriate type of procedure to achieve a flat stomach.
 There are several differences between a tummy tuck and a panniculectomy.

 Massive weight loss most commonly results in excess blue skin affecting the lower and upper abdomen.
 Some patients may be left with loose skin that forms an overhang over the pubic region.
 This hanging area of skin is also known as a panniculus.
 Although the incisions for a panniculectomy and tummy tuck are similar, and both involve the removal of excess skin, they are different in several key respect.